UncleZeic/JiraDataMiner/README.md

 ```

 ### Use venv
-It's also possible of using ``venv``, some would argue it's even recommended!
+It's also possible to use ``venv``, some would argue it's even recommended!
-By default there is support for creating a virtual environment called ``dev``.
+By default, there is support for creating a virtual environment called ``dev``.
 Run the following to create it:

 ```sh
 $ make env
 ```

 Now that it's created, let's activate it.
-Note that once created it does not need to be re-created unless for some reason it got deleted.
+Note that once created, it does not need to be re-created unless for some reason it got deleted.

 ```sh
 $ source dev/bin/activate